awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-filter.md

 # Traffic mirror filters<a name="traffic-mirroring-filter"></a>

 Use a traffic mirror filter and its rules to determine the traffic that is mirrored\.
 A traffic mirror filter contains one or more traffic mirror rules\.
-You can also mirror certaom network services\.
+You can also mirror certain network services\.

 You can define a set of parameters to apply to the traffic mirror source traffic to determine the traffic to mirror\.
 The following traffic mirror filter rule parameters are available:
 + Traffic direction: Inbound or outbound